Didisimmons/Ayo-Recipes/README.md

    <br/>

    - **Tips & Tricks Page**
-     This page provides the user with everyday kitchen hacks that can be used to make the cooking process as simple as possible.
-The tips has been divided into three sections, each with a brief summary of how the user can deal with the situation.
+      Tips & Tricks Page This page provides the user with everyday kitchen hacks that can be used to make the cooking process as simple as possible.
+The tips aspect has been divided into three sections, each with a brief summary of how the user can deal with the situation.
 Providing users with discount codes that can be used to purchase a variety of kitchenware hack items.

 <br/>